chermen/ukraine_war/README.md

 # ukraine_war
-Geographies of hybrid war: rebellion and foreign intervention in Ukraine
+Replication data and code for Geographies of hybrid war: rebellion and foreign intervention in Ukraine, Small Wars and Insurgencies 2020